vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 6. Create the folder structure for the registry certificate in the `dch-photon` container.

     The `dch-photon` container requires the CA certificate of the registry server.
-Note that there commands specify port 2376, because you are running them in the VCH.
+Note that these commands specify port 2376, because you are running them in the VCH.

     - First create a folder named `/etc/docker/certs.d`.<pre>docker -H <i>vch_address</i>:2376 --tls exec dch-photon mkdir /etc/docker/certs.d</pre>
     - Then create a subfolder with the same name as the registry address, to contain the certificate.<pre>docker -H <i>vch_address</i>:2376 --tls exec dch-photon mkdir /etc/docker/certs.d/<i>registry_address</i></pre>